JRWallace/technical/README.md

 4. The next few lines deal with formatting the dataframes.
 Since we are particularly interested in how nucleotide composition correlates with sequencing depth, I kept the column containing the correlation score for this variable only.

-5. The last part of this script generates the report.pdf and moves the outputs into a new folder named for the quality cutoff and the trimmomatic output file name.
+5. The last part of this script generates the report.pdf.
 The first statement generates the plot showing coverage over the length of the reference, and the next 3 add tables for the correlation analyses.
 The coverage_corr column is the correlation score from the particular test that was run, and the third column references the strength of the correlation.
 The variables in the variable column are as follows:

   - w_start: the starting position of the sliding window
   - w_end: the ending position of the sliding window